ShubhamBarwad/-modulator-core/README.md

 eventBus.emit('user.created', { id: 1, name: 'Alice' });
 ```

+- Use the `getEventBus()` helper to access the singleton EventBus instance from the DI container in a single step.
 - Register and remove event handlers.
 - Emit events with arbitrary payloads.